lizhanmit/learning-notes/java-advanced-note/java-advanced-note.md

 # Java Advanced Note

 ## StringBuilder & StringBuffer

-StringBuilder and StringBuffer essentially do the same thing.
+StringBuilder and StringBuffer (older) essentially do the same thing.

-StringBuilder
+StringBuilder (introduced in JDK 1.5)

 - More efficient
+- Not synchronized
 - Cannot be used for multithreading

 StringBuffer

+- Synchronized
 - Multithreading

 **Generally we use StringBuilder** as long as we do not need multithreading.

 ## Variable Arguments (VarArgs)

 introduced in JDK 1.5

 ```java
 public static int add(int x, int ...args) { // ...args refers to variable parameter, namely potential multiple number of parameters

     int sum = x;
     for (int i : args) { // args is regarded as an array
         sum += i;